 Hannah O'Connel and her sons have stolen gold bullion, and hid it somewhere in the US before escaping to an island in the Caribbean.
 The IMF must force Hannah to make a move for the stash so she can be arrested on US soil.

-Syndicate hood Johnny Vayle had planned to turn over incriminating documents on his underworld associates to the federal authorities when he was intercepted by his wife, Eve, and murdered.
+Syndicate hood Johnny Vayle, on his way to meet his underworld associates, is convinced to land at a rural airport by his wife, Eve, and murdered.
 She informs Johnny's former associates that she has the documents and blackmails them into paying her off for the rest of her life.
 The IMF's job is to recover the documents -- which the team plans to do by suggesting to Eve that her husband may still be alive.

 Syndicate hood Thomas Bachman steals two incriminating computer reels, and also tries to kill his rival, Matthew Drake, with a bomb, but only manages to cripple Drake.
 Bachman is on the run from Drake in northern Mexico when Bachman arranges for a private plane to fly him back to the United States.
 Barney intercepts and poses as the pilot, setting the stage for the IMF to bring Bachman to an isolated mansion where they hope to dupe him into revealing the location of the hidden computer reels.